Skip to main content

 3. Create a workspace that uses the local layout

-./bin/tinx init demo -p testdata/echo-provider/oci as echo
+./bin/tinx init demo -p testdata/multi-tool-provider/oci as echo

 The command writes: